AlphaGenes/AlphaPeel/docs/source/usage.rst

     Single locus arguments:
       -seg_file SEG_FILE    A segregation probabilities file for hybrid peeling.
       -seg_map_file SEG_MAP_FILE
-                            A map file for loci in the segregation probabilities file.
-      -map_file MAP_FILE    A map file for all loci in hybrid peeling.
+                            A map file for loci in the segregation probabilities file in hybrid peeling.

 In order to run hybrid peeling the user needs to supply a ``-map_file`` which gives the genetic positions for the SNPs in the sequence allele read counts data supplied, a ``-seg_map_file`` which gives the genetic position for the SNPs in the segregation file, and a ``-seg_file`` which gives the segregation values generated via multi-locus iterative peeling.
 These arguments are not required for running in multi-locus mode.